bplmaps/lmec-main-site/content/education/k12/professional-development.md

 ### Professional Development for Individual K-12 Educators

 The Leventhal Map & Education Center supports classroom educators with relevant and engaging professional development opportunities.
-From virtual evening workshops to summer-long fellowships, Map Center professional development is designed to support educators in using geographic approaches and maçterials across subjects and grade levels.
+From virtual evening workshops to summer-long fellowships, Leventhal Center professional development is designed to support educators in using geographic approaches and maçterials across subjects and grade levels.

 ### ‘24—‘25 School Year Offerings